Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 2001, the Canadian manufacturing

-We manufacture Audiomat products, under license, in our premises, first in Laval, then in a superb building in Blainville, QC.
+We manufactured Audiomat products, under license, in our premises, first in Laval, then in a superb building in Blainville, QC.

-A manufacturing workshop, an after-sales service section, an office with a cafeteria corner for employees, huge storage with loading ramps... everything we need :)
+It housed a manufacturing workshop, an after-sales service section, an office with a cafeteria corner for employees, huge storage with loading ramps... everything we needed :)

 CEC TL-51Z